railsuser2014/openobject-doc-book-en/source/book/4/4_11_Services/4_11_Services_contract.rst

 * Invoicing of expenses follows the same workflow and is therefore very simple.

-.. tip::   **Advice**  *Negotiating contracts*
+.. note:: Negotiating contracts

 	In contract negotiation, invoicing conditions are often neglected by the client.
 	So it can often be straightforward to apply this method of invoicing.

 Contracts limited to a quantity
 ---------------------------------